How to Build a Discord Bot in Node.js

 Conclusion⌗

-This blog post guided you readeres on how to make a very simple discord bot. with further research, idea generation, and more, you can further expand utility and better suit bots for your needs, improving your quality of life on the discord platform.
+This blog post guided you through creating a very simple Discord bot.
+With further research, idea generation, and more, you can further expand utility and write bots better suited for your needs, improving your quality of life on the Discord platform.
 There are countless ways this simple application can be improved upon, and with time and effort, you can take advantage of this platform to make your impact.